getnamingo/registrar/docs/install-loom.md

 ## 12. TODO and Further Settings:

-1. Some specific modules are still missing.
-They are mentioned in issue #29, also WHMCS/foss modules need to be redone for Loom.

-2. In `/var/www/loom/resources/views`, update all six Twig files to match your company.
+1. In `/var/www/loom/resources/views`, update all six Twig files to match your company.
 When done, rename each file from `<name>.twig` to `<name>.custom.twig` (e.g., `index.twig` → `index.custom.twig`).

-3. Some manual tune-in is still required in various parts.
+2. Please note that some manual tune-in is still required in various parts.

 ### ICANN MoSAPI Integration